How To Change or Reset Root Password on Ubuntu 26.04, 24.04 and 22.04

 Losing the only admin path on an Ubuntu machine gets stressful fast, especially once you discover that root is locked by default.
 You can change or reset the root password on Ubuntu either from a working sudo session or, when that path is gone, from GRUB recovery mode.

-The root account starts locked on all three supported Ubuntu releases.
-A full-disk-encrypted system still needs the disk unlock passphrase before Ubuntu can reach recovery mode.
+Ubuntu has no default root password to look up.
+The root account starts locked on all three supported Ubuntu releases, and a full-disk-encrypted system still needs the disk unlock passphrase before Ubuntu can reach recovery mode.

 Change or Reset the Root Password on Ubuntu